Information for Authors

 4 AUTHOR SELF-ARCHIVING/PUBLIC ACCESS POLICY FROM MAY 2005

 For information about this journal's policy, please visit our Author Self-Archiving policy page.

-Offprints or extra copies of the issue in which your paper appears, may be ordered using the Oxford Journals Author Services site.
+Authors can buy offprints or order copies of the issue in which their paper appears by using the Oxford Journals Author Services site.

 COPYRIGHT AND PERMISSIONS

 It is the author's responsibility to obtain print and online permission to quote material (text and images) from third party sources and to cover any costs incurred in securing these rights.
 The Editor should be alerted at the earliest opportunity as to any difficulty in securing these third party rights.